Object Manager

 Object Manager (internally called Ob) is a subsystem implemented as part of the Windows Executive which manages Windows resources.
 Resources, which are surfaced as logical objects, each reside in a namespace for categorization.
-Resources can be physical devices, files or folders on volumes, Registry entries or even running processes.
+Resources can be physical devices, files or folders on volumes, Registry keys or even running processes.
 All objects representing resources have an Object Type property and other metadata about the resource.
 Object Manager is a shared resource, and all subsystems that deal with the resources have to pass through the Object Manager.